irusri/geniesys/docs/plugins/new_plugin.md

 **How to create a plugin**

-A GenIECMS plugin can start as a simple file with a PHP function.
+GenIECMS plugin can start as a simple file with a PHP function.
 All plugins are being installed in /GenIECMS/plugins.
 The only requirement for a plugin is that the foldername has to be the same as the menu name and index.php php file should be available inside the plugin folder.
 ```shell
 /GenIECMS/plugins/{pluginname}/index.php
 /GenIECMS/plugins/{pluginname}/tool.php